-9.2.1 Preliminary checks
+9.2.1 Calibration & Troubleshooting checks

-In order to check that all 4 of the 12.5W Power Amplifiers are balanced with one another, their output levels must be checked on the input test points of the 50W Power Combiner module.
-Measure between any one of the four Power Combiner input test points (orange, yellow, white, & blue - see Figure 9-1) and the common test point (black) in order to verify that the levels are equal to one another and approximately 26Vrms (41.3 dBm, 50Ω reference).
+If problems are noted with the 50W Combiner check that all 4 of the 12.5W Power Amplifiers are balanced with one another.
+Their output levels must be checked on the input test points of the 50W Power Combiner module.
+Measure between any one of the four Power Combiner input test points (orange, yellow, white, & blue - see Figure 9-1) and the common test point (black) in order to verify that the levels are equal to one another and approximately 26Vrms (41.3 dBm reference).
 If not then the serial # sticker must be removed from the front of whichever 12.5W Power Amplifier that needs to be adjusted in order to adjust its front panel input potentiometer.